bitcoin-express/bitcoin-express-server/docs/setConfig.md

-  "default_payment_timeout": "string - the period (in seconds) that a payment request is valid when expires parameter is not set", "domain": "string - the domain of this Merchant (e.g. 'seller.com')", "home_issuer": "string - the domain of this Merchant's Home Issuer (e.g. 'eu.carrotpay.com')", "paymentPath": "string - the path that will be prepend to the domain to reach the /payment function that receives the payment Coins", "email_customer_contact": "string - the Merchant's contact email address.
+  "default_payment_timeout": "string - the period (in seconds) that a payment request is valid when expires parameter is not set", "domain": "string - the domain of this Merchant (e.g. 'seller.com')", "home_issuer": "string - the domain of this Merchant's Home Issuer (e.g. 'eu.carrotpay.com')", "email_customer_contact": "string - the Merchant's contact email address.
 The configuration value may be overridden by passing a 'email.contact' element in the parameter to /createPaymentRequest", "provide_receipt_via_email": "boolean - a boolean to indicate if the buyer may expect a payment receipt, upon the occasion of providing an email address during payment", "provide_refund_via_email": "boolean - to indicate if the buyer may expect the possibility of a refund",